GSA/Section508.gov/_pages/manage/2025-07-23-manage-exceptions-process.md

 Whether an agency uses a centralized, federated, or integrated model for Section 508 exception processing, certain core policy elements should be in place to ensure legal compliance, audit readiness, and operational consistency.
 The following are common elements to consider including in your agency's exception process.

 ### Process Workflow
+Agency procedures should explain how to create and submit a Section 508 exception request, as well as how requests are reviewed, approved, and tracked.
+The following example can help your agency establish procedures that align with your organization’s goals and workflow efficiency.
 <ol class="usa-process-list">
   <li class="usa-process-list__item">
     <h4 class="usa-process-list__heading">Initiate Request</h4>